sporto/elm-tutorial/040_effects/effects.md

 This takes a task and converts it to an effect.
 See more about this [here](http://package.elm-lang.org/packages/evancz/elm-effects/2.0.1/Effects#task).

-Other times we will return a collection of effects to run, be we don't return a list of effects, we return just `Effects`:
+Other times we will return a collection of effects to run, be we don't return a list of effects, we return just one `Effects`:

 ```elm
 Effect.batch [effect1, effect2]